Dervilla M. X. Donnelly

-Dervilla M. X. Donnelly is an Irish chemist and was Professor of Phytochemistry at University College Dublin.
+Dervilla Maura Xavier Donnelly (1930 – 14 November 2024) was an Irish chemist who was Professor of Phytochemistry at University College Dublin.
 She was the first woman to receive the Cunningham Medal from the Royal Irish Academy and was recognised by WITS (Women in Technology and Science) with their inaugural Lifetime Achievement award.

 Early life and education

-Dervilla Donnelly was born in Dublin.
+Dervilla Maura Xavier Donnelly was born in Dublin in 1930.
 She studied chemistry at University College Dublin as an undergraduate and went on to complete her PhD there under the supervision of T. S. Wheeler.
 She pursued postdoctoral studies at UCLA.

 Academic career

-She was appointed lecturer in chemistry at UCD in 1956, where she specialised in Phytochemistry.
+Donnelly was appointed lecturer in chemistry at UCD in 1956, where she specialised in Phytochemistry.
 She was appointed Professor of Phytochemistry in 1979.
 Her research in the area of wood chemistry was of particular interest to the forestry industry in Ireland and she was able to apply her findings to a number of complex problems in Irish forestry.
 She also developed international collaborations with researchers in France.
 During her academic career she supervised more than 80 PhD students.

 Appointments

-Donnelly was elected to membership of The Royal Irish Academy 1968 and she served as three times as vice-president of the academy.
+Donnelly was elected to membership of The Royal Irish Academy 1968 and she served three times as vice-president of the academy.
 She was president of the Institute of Chemistry of Ireland from 1994 to 1996.

 In December 1989, Dervilla Donnelly was elected the first woman President of the Royal Dublin Society, a position she held for three years.
-She was the first women elected to the position after 258 years of male presidents.
+She was the first woman elected to the position after 258 years of male presidents.
 She had been involved in the RDS since the 1960s, was elected to the science committee in 1976 and to the council in 1985.
-She succeeded Dr. F. J. O'Reilly as president, who also nominated her as his successor.
+She succeeded Francis O'Reilly as president, who also nominated her as his successor.

-In 1995, she was appointed as chair of the council of the Dublin Institute for Advanced Studies, by Niamh Bhreathneach who was Minister for Education at the time.
+In 1995, she was appointed chair of the council of the Dublin Institute for Advanced Studies, by Niamh Bhreathneach who was Minister for Education at the time.
 She retained this appointment for 15 years until 2010.